Training at The Family Institute - FAQ

 The Family Institute of Neve Yerushalayim is an advanced post-graduate family therapy training center for religious therapists, as well as a counseling center serving the needs of the religious communities of greater Jerusalem.

-In addition, there are opportunities for joining one of several special units.
-These include: Pinat HaYeled, Children’s Unit, Adolescent Unit, Sexual Abuse Unit, Trauma Unit, Couple’s Unit and Group Unit.
-These units receive 3-4 hours of group supervision a week and are generally open to more experienced practitioners.
+In addition, there are opportunities for joining one of several advanced specialty training units.
+These include: Children’s Unit, Adolescent Unit, Sexual Abuse Unit and Trauma Unit.
+These units receive 3-4 hours of group supervision a week and are open to more experienced practitioners.

 The Family Institute is primarily a post-graduate training facility for individuals who have completed at least a Master’s level graduate degree in a mental health field, with a minimum of two years supervised clinical experience.